 Here’s your quick guide to mastering a low sodium diet for your health.
-Including simple food lists and tips to stay on track while eating at and at home.
+Including simple food lists and tips to stay on track while eating out and at home.

 What is Sodium?

-Salt and sodium are often used interchangeably, but they are somewhat different.
+Salt and sodium are often used interchangeably, but they are actually different things.

 What is a Low Sodium Diet?

-The majority of people get way too much sodium in their diet, with an average intake of around 3,400 mg per day (3).
+The majority of people get way too much in their diet, with an average intake of around 3,400 mg per day (4).

 One of the most popular low sodium diets used for heart health is the DASH diet (Dietary Approaches to Stop Hypertension).